mmertsock/mmertsock.github.io/_posts/2014-01-21-standing-desk-week-3.md

 ## Next week

-Next week, as the standing sessions reach a total of four hours per day, I want to set a schedule for three standing sessions daily and commit to following that schedule.
+[Next week][], as the standing sessions reach a total of four hours per day, I want to set a schedule for three standing sessions daily and commit to following that schedule.
 In the long run, a rigid daily schedule is probably not necessary, but following one for several days may help to instill a routine.

 <footer class="footnotes">
     <ol>